aschwenn/interview-prep/leetcode/easy.md

 ---
 # Merge Two Sorted Lists
 ### Problem
 Merge two sorted linked lists and return it as a sorted list.
-The list should be made by splicing together the javascripts of the first two lists.
+The list should be made by splicing together the nodes of the first two lists.
 ### Example
 ```
 Input: l1 = [1,2,4], l2 = [1,3,4]